rpap75/city-explorer/README.md

 Actual time needed to complete:
 Name of feature: #3

-Estimate of time needed to complete:
+Estimate of time needed to complete:2 hours

-Start time:
+Start time:2:00

-Finish time:
+Finish time:3:00

-Actual time needed to complete:
+Actual time needed to complete:1 hour

 Name of feature: #4

-Estimate of time needed to complete:
+Estimate of time needed to complete:2 hours

-Start time:
+Start time:3:00

-Finish time:
+Finish time:4:20

-Actual time needed to complete:
+Actual time needed to complete:1 hours 20 minutes

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->